 Short form content yields higher viewability, therefore set pages to have only one fold.

 First, let’s review what we must measure before an ad impression is counted as viewable.

 - A user must navigate to an area of the page where 50% of the ad’s pixels are visible in the browser window.

-- The user must pause or proceed slowly enough that the ad is on screen for 1 continuous second.
-Scrolling past an ad too quickly does not count.
+- The user must pause or proceed slowly enough that the ad is on screen for one continuous second.
+Scrolling past an ad too quickly won’t count.